 Planning Rules

 Along with opposable thumbs, planning is one of the essential characteristics of being human.
 As opposed to simplistic behaviorism wherein we are slaves to the stimuli around us, the plans we make govern our complex human behavior, from the mundane to the momentous.
-David Lester goes even further to remind us that “plans are being executed as long as we are alive.
+David Lester goes even further to remind us “plans are being executed as long as we are alive.
 The question is not ‘Why are plans being executed?’ but “Which plans are being executed?’”

 No practitioner or scholar would disagree that the making of plans, the essence of which is setting goals, is a fundamental obligation of leadership.
 The notable James McGregor Burns says, “All leadership is goal-oriented.”
 This is true whether it is a solution to an intractable problem, a goal, or dealing with things that need to be done.